bookofscruff/bookofscruff.github.io/README.md

-# jte6p.github.io
+# bookofscruff.github.io
-Website for Theocles and The Scruffs
+Website for Book of Scruff